Alejandro-Galan/Few-shot_COVID-19_Inter-vs-Intra/README.md

 ## How To Use

-To replicate the work, the file [`main_launch_experiments.py`](main_launch_experiments.py). is ready to receive different parameters, each one corresponding to a concrete experiment.
+To replicate the work, execute the file [`main_launch_experiments.py`](main_launch_experiments.py).
+It is ready to receive different parameters, each one corresponding to a concrete experiment.

 The code has been used over a Docker environment.
 However, the requirements for any other virtual environment can be easily extracted from [`docker/Dockerfile`](docker/Dockerfile).